 The most important aspect about Windows credentials is that the account used to perform the scans should have privileges to access all required files and registry entries, which in many cases means administrative privileges.

-Important: For a Windows server that is hardened according to CIS benchmarks, such as the CIS AMI for Microsoft Windows Server 2016 available in the AWS Marketplace, there are local group policies that block these connectivity requirements.
+Important: For a Windows server that is hardened according to the Center for Internet Security (CIS) benchmarks, such as the CIS Amazon Machine Image (AMI) for Microsoft Windows Server 2016 available in the AWS Marketplace, there are local group policies that block these connectivity requirements.
 For these servers, you must open the port and re-enable WinRM and remote access on each boot of the server.

 The assets included in your environment should have the default company security policy.
 However, there are some configuration options that you can enable that can help you to get a better result when you are performing authenticated scans against Windows systems.
 These options are:

 - Under Windows Firewall > Windows Firewall Settings, enable File and Printer Sharing.

 - Using the Run prompt, run gpedit.msc and enable Group Policy Object Editor.
 Go to Local Computer Policy > Administrative Templates > Network > Network Connections > Windows Firewall > Standard Profile > Windows Firewall.
 Enable Allow inbound file and printer exception.

 - While in the Group Policy Object Editor, go to Local Computer Policy > Administrative Templates > Network > Network Connections > Prohibit use of Internet connection firewall on your DNS domain.
 This option must be set to either Disabled or Not Configured.